-Previous time we went through the first phases of installation testing.
+Last time we went through the first phases of installation testing, typically used in quality assurance consulting.
 This post provides the overview of the three left ones.
 When finally one third of the process is over, the tester gets to more comprehensive one: actual set up, licensing test and other actions test.

 Actual set up process can be made locally, remotely and via the internet.
 Each method should be carefully checked.
 When the installation set up is made locally the tester should pay attention to User Account Control (UAC) doesn’t have a negative influence on the installation.
 For that very purpose it is necessary to check both triggered on and off states.
 Besides, installation program behavior should be also carefully checked in case of insufficient rights.
 So that on ordinary user wasn`t allowed to act as an administrator rights by chance.

 Along with that checking local set up the tester should verify the simultaneous installations mode, installation types, license agreement, current disk usage and installation paths setup.

 When the application provides possibility of remote installation, the tester should go through the specifics like connection issues, possibilities of blocking the remote installation and program sufficient rights.

 If the installation program downloads some files from the Internet, the two common scenarios are of your concern.
 Either the user downloads the required files and the set up is run in the same way as a local one; or the user downloads a small launcher, goes through all setup steps, clicks Install button, and all required files are downloaded and installed.